ChatGPT Treats Uploaded JSON as Plain Text Instead of Structured Data

 When this is not on you

-The decision whether to invoke Code Interpreter is opaque.
-OpenAI tunes the trigger heuristics and they shift between models.
+The decision whether to run the sandbox is opaque.
+OpenAI tunes the trigger heuristics and they shift between models and picker modes (Instant / Thinking / Pro).
 A prompt that triggered code last month may not this month.
 The only stable defense is to ask for code explicitly.

 Vector-embedded Knowledge stores are also fundamentally not arithmetic engines.
-If the product surface routes your file there, you cannot retro-add aggregation through prompting.
+If the product surface routes your file to retrieval, you cannot reliably retro-add aggregation through prompting — move the file to a per-message attachment instead.

 Easy to misdiagnose as

-- “The file is too big” — files under a few MB are well within Code Interpreter’s reach.
+• “The file is too big” — files under a few MB are well within the sandbox’s reach.
 The issue is invocation, not size.

 Prevention